EncodedBunny/Speeduino/README.md

 ## How To Install

-Speeduino can be installed like any other Arduino libary, just download this GitHub project and add it to your `/libraries/` folder inside your Arduino sketches folder.
+Speeduino can be installed like any other Arduino libary, just download this GitHub project and add the Speeduino folder to your `/libraries/` directory inside your Arduino sketches folder.
 Once added, simply add `#include <Speeduino.h>` in the beggining of your code and you're ready to go!

 ## Speeduino Functions